 In addition to the insight provided in this service, IDC may conduct research on specific topics or emerging market segments via research offerings that require additional IDC funding and client investment.

 - What are the key drivers and inhibitors in markets for tablets and 2-in-1s, and which screen size is likely to gain the greatest acceptance?

 - What is the outlook for slate and detachable tablets in relation to smartphones and portable PCs?

 - Which business models for delivering content to tablets are likely to be most successful?

 - How are operating systems and connectivity technologies being integrated into slate and detachable tablets, and what are the implications for content and service providers?

-ASURION, LLC, ASUSTeK Computer Inc., AT&T Inc., Acer Inc., Advanced Micro Devices, Inc., Alcatel-Lucent, Allwinner Technology Co., Ltd., Amazon.com, Inc., Apple Inc., Archos SA, Barnes & Noble, Inc., Dell Inc., Deutsche Telekom AG, E FUN, Fujitsu Limited, Google Inc., HP Inc., HTC Corporation, Huawei Technologies Co., Ltd., Intel Corporation, LG Corp., Lenovo Group Limited, Microsoft Corporation, NVIDIA Corporation, Nokia Corporation, Panasonic Corporation, QUALCOMM Inc., RCA Corporation, SQUARETRADE, INC., Samsung, Sony Corporation, Sprint Corporation, Synaptics Inc., Toshiba Corporation, Twitter, Inc., Verizon Communications, Inc., Walt Disney World Co.
+ASUSTeK Computer Inc., AT&T Inc., Acer Inc., Advanced Micro Devices, Inc., Alcatel-Lucent S.A., Allwinner Technology Co., Ltd., Amazon.com Inc., Apple Inc., Archos SA, Barnes & Noble, Inc., Dell Inc., Fujitsu Limited, Google Inc., HP Inc., HTC Corporation, Huawei Technologies Co., Ltd., Intel Corporation, LG Corp., Lenovo Group Limited, Microsoft Corporation, NVIDIA Corporation, Nokia Corporation, Panasonic Corporation, QUALCOMM Inc., RCA Corporation, SQUARETRADE, INC., Samsung, Sony Corporation, Sprint Corporation, Synaptics Inc., T-Mobile International AG, The Walt Disney Company, Toshiba Corporation, Twitter, Inc., Verizon Communications, Inc.